-On December 8 at The Garage in Burnsville, Bryce Kalal of Midnight Notion will host The Holly Jolly Rock Show Show, a benefit concert to raise funds for Vega's mission and work to increase access to music education.
+Update: The Holly Jolly Rock Show 2 takes place on December 13 at The Garage in Burnsville, Minnesota.
+Bryce Kalal of Midnight Notion hosts the second annual benefit concert, which will again raise funds for Vega's mission and work to increase access to music education.

 Midnight Notion is best described as a hard-hitting, head-banging, genre-bending riff-rock artist from Minnesota’s Twin Cities, and possibly the loudest one-man-band around.
 With a backlog of about 100 unreleased original songs, and an ever-expanding list of covers, multi-instrumentalist Bryce Kalal has produced more content on his own than many indie bands will in their career.
 Aside from playing drums, bass, guitar, keyboards, and singing, he is also a writer, actor, director, stage manager, improvisor, videographer, editor, web designer, sketch artist, producer, and more.